hapijs/joi/API.md

 #### `array.includesRequiredBoth`

 Some values were expected to be present in the array and are missing.
-This error happens when we have a mix of labelled and unlabelled schemas.
+This error happens when we have a mix of labeled and unlabeled schemas.

 Additional local context properties:
 ```ts